ff996/Marketing-Data-Analyst/README.md

-I created a similar dashboard as the following one to present team insights to our clients.
+I created a dashboard similar to the visualization below to present team insights to our clients.

 ![Tableau Superstore RFM Analysis Blog](https://user-images.githubusercontent.com/59645662/207128301-c8b6dc54-8522-445f-a49b-294ea83848a7.png)